Jiren (Dragon Ball): Dragon Ball Super anime

 Goku recovers after receiving energy from Vegeta before his elimination and resumes his fight against Jiren, activating his Ultra Instinct form again midway through.
 The fight intensifies as Goku begins to persevere throughout and Jiren becoming more destructive.
 Ultimately, Goku masters his Ultra Instinct form, attaining an even more advanced stage of the transformation, and begins to overwhelm Jiren.
 Fearing that he might lose, Jiren becomes infuriated and unleashes his full power on Goku, and even launches an intentional attack at the tournament's spectator stands in a fit of rage and denial, potentially harming Goku's allies and his own Pride Trooper comrades.
 Goku deflects the attack and pummels Jiren harshly to the brink of defeat, but his Ultra Instinct form wears out, causing Goku to be immobilized and exhausted with excessive pain.
 Jiren reluctantly takes this advantage to eliminate Goku, but is saved by Frieza who is joined by Android 17 for a final battle.
 Jiren battles Frieza and Android 17, but his exhaustion catches up and the latter two are able to overwhelm him.
-However, a motivational speech from Top allows Jiren to regain his footing and fight back.
+However, a short motivational speech from Top allows Jiren to regain his footing and fight back.
 Goku also pulls back from his exhaustion and repels an energy blast intending to eliminate Frieza and Android 17.
 Jiren then launches a final attack, but the combined teamwork of Goku, Frieza and Android 17 manages to overwhelm and eliminate him, allowing Universe 7 to win the tournament.
 Before he is erased alongside his allies and universe, Goku offers a truce and rematch, to which Jiren accepts.
 He is later resurrected by Android 17's wish, after which Jiren reconsiders his philosophy and agrees to work with Top and the Pride Troopers as true companions and to have a rematch against Universe 7 in the future.